esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 ## Riak connection setup

 Currently only one Riak connection pool can exist for each supported XMPP host.
-It is configured with the following tuple inside `outgoing_pools` config option.
+It is configured with the following tuple inside the `outgoing_pools` config option.

 ```erlang
 {outgoing_pools, [